marylim118/hello-world1/README.md

 # hello-world1
 This repository is for practicing the GitHub Flow
-I am Mary LIm.
+I am Mary Lim.
 Currently i am working as an web designer.